Yandex Cloud

 The router is created with a public IP address, so you need to change the default administrator password for security reasons.

-2. Copy the VM's public address and open it in your browser.
-The initial router setup screen opens.
+3. Copy the mikrotik-router VM public IP address and open it in your browser.

-4. On the page that opens, enter the new administrator password, confirm it, and click Apply Configuration.
-You can make other setting later.
+5. In the Password field, enter the new administrator password, confirm it in the Confirm Password field, and click Apply Configuration.
+You can apply other settings later.

 Create a test VMCreate a test VM